charlielor/blt2/docs/userGuide.md

 ##### 3) Click on the blue button with today's date on it to select a new date
 ![View Packages 3](usersGuide/view3.png)

-## <a name="maintenance"></a>Enabling/disabling entities
+## <a name="maintenance"></a>Enabling/disabling/editing entities
 Entities cannot be deleted but Receivers, Shippers and Vendors can be disabled to have it not display in other parts of the web application.
 For example, if a Receiver is no longer a part of the department, it can be disabled so that you wouldn't be able to search for it when adding a new Package entity.
+Entities can be edited to have a new name, in the case of Shipper and Vendor, or to have a new name and/or room number as in the case for Receiver.

 #### Steps: